DmesonAnalysers/DmesonAnalysis/README.md

 ## Main analysis with THnSparses

 ### Pre-filter ThnSparses
-* The THnSparse in the task outputs be pre-filtered to reduce the file size (useful if the train outputs are too large and cannot be merged) with:
+* The THnSparse in the task outputs can be pre-filtered to reduce the file size (useful if the train outputs are too large and cannot be merged) with the ```FilterSparse.py``` script in the ```filterdata``` folder:
 ```
-python FilterSparse configfile.yml cutset.yml
+python FilterSparse.py configfile.yml cutset.yml
 ```
 where ```configfile.yml``` is the config file with the info of the input files and ```cutset.yml``` is the set of selections to be applied in the filtering.
 It creates output files as the input ones, with the ThnSparses filtered.
 With the option ```--suffix suffixname```, a suffix is added to the output file names, otherwise the input files are overwritten.